 Tips on Making the Best Indian Mango Lassi

-- You can reduce the tartness of the lassi by adding more milk.
+- Reduce the tartness by adding more milk.
 Alternatively, increase the tartness by adding lemon or lime juice.

-- If you feel the flavors are too muted add a pinch of salt.
+- A pinch of salt adds brightness.
+If you feel the flavors are too muted add a pinch of salt.

-- The flavoring ingredients and garnishes are easy ways to transform a basic mango lassi into something EPIC!
+- Elevate the lassi with garnishes.
+The flavoring ingredients and garnishes can quickly a basic mango lassi into something EPIC!

 How long does mango lassi last in the fridge?

-Mango lassi is best served chilled, immediately.
+The best mango lassi is best served chilled, immediately.
 That being said, I always make extra and it lasts for about 2 days in the fridge.
-Stir the refrigerated lassi before serving as the ingredients will separate.
+Stir the refrigerated lassi before serving, as the ingredients will separate.

 Nutrition